tpm-rs/governance/org-docs/CHARTER.md

-# Charter for the TPM-RS Organization
+# Charter for the TPM-RS Project

-This is the organizational charter for the TPM-RS GitHub Organization (the "Organization").
+This is the organizational charter for the TPM-RS Project (the "Project").
 By adding their name to the
 [Steering Committee.md file](./STEERING-COMMITTEE.md), Steering Committee members
 agree as follows.

 ## 1. Sponsorship

-"Sponsorship" in the context of this Organization means providing any resources to the Organization directly (such as GitHub resources), or to individual Members or contributors (such as employment).
-The intent of this Organization is to function as an Open Source Community including contributions and providing benefits to the community at large, beyond companies and other organizations providing resources to the Organization as Sponsors.
+"Sponsorship" in the context of this Project means providing any resources to the Project directly (such as GitHub resources), or to individual Members or contributors (such as employment).
+The intent of this Project is to function as an Open Source Community including contributions and providing benefits to the community at large, beyond companies and other organizations providing resources to the Project as Sponsors.

 ## 2. Mission

-The TPM-RS GitHub Organization exists to organize and manage a set of related, Open-Source repositories ("Repos") sponsored by the Trusted Computing Group (TCG) and created by TCG Promoter & Contributor Members
+The TPM-RS Project exists to organize and manage a set of related, Open-Source repositories ("Repos") sponsored by the Trusted Computing Group (TCG) and created by TCG Promoter & Contributor Members

-The Mission of the TPM-RS GitHub Organization is to support the development of TPM-related firmware and tools primarily using the Rust language.
+The Mission of the TPM-RS Project is to support the development of TPM-related firmware and tools primarily using the Rust language.
 This preference for the Rust langauge is based on its memory-safety properties, but our Mission does not preclude the use of other languages for any use the